vid1525/msu_cpp_autumn_2020/01/README.md

     2.
-    To test correctness of memory allocation you should launch in terminal: valgrind ./test (if valgrind is installed already) If valgrind is not installed then you should install it.
+    To test correctness of memory allocation you should launch in terminal: valgrind -q ./test (if valgrind is installed already) If valgrind is not installed then you should install it.